Keysight/Pinata/README.md

 ## Building Pinata Firmware

 You can build pinata firmware either using wsl or on a native linux machine.
-The description bellow is based on UBUNTU 22.04 machine
+The description bellow is based on an UBUNTU 22.04 machine.
+These steps will also work for wsl, but to get access to the Pinata board in wsl, see the troubleshooting steps about Windows and wsl.

 ### Requirements